benallfree/vibescale/client/llm.md

    - `RemotePlayerLeft`: Emitted when a remote player leaves with their last state
    - `RemotePlayerUpdated`: Emitted when any remote player's state changes
    - `LocalPlayerMutated`: Emitted when the local player's state is mutated
+   - `LocalPlayerJoined`: Emitted when the local player first joins the room
+   - `LocalPlayerUpdated`: Emitted when the local player's state is updated from the server
    - `AfterLocalPlayerMutated`: Emitted after the local player's state mutation is complete
+   - `PlayerJoined`: Emitted when any player (local or remote) joins the room
+   - `PlayerLeft`: Emitted when any player (local or remote) leaves the room
+   - `PlayerUpdated`: Emitted when any player's (local or remote) state changes

 3. WebSocket Events